mentat-collective/MathBox.cljs/dev/mathbox/examples/index.md

 # Examples Index

-This directory contains all demos of Mathbox.
+This directory contains all demos of MathBox.
 Most are not yet implemented, but we're working on it!

 Each example below is marked with one of the these three statuses: